jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 ## Manipulating Data with `data.table`

-The [`data.table`](https://www.rdocumentation.org/packages/data.table/versions/1.14.8) package offers a powerful version of R's `data.table` package with syntax and feature improvements for greater convenience, programming efficiency, and ease of use.
+The [`data.table`](https://www.rdocumentation.org/packages/data.table/versions/1.14.8) package offers a powerful version of R's `data.frame` with syntax and feature improvements for greater convenience, programming efficiency, and ease of use.

-A data table is basically an extended version of a data frame.
-Data tables use a columnar data structure, which means that each column must have the same length but can be of different types.
+Data tables use a columnar data structure, which means that each column must have the same number of rows but can be of different types.
-They have a two-dimensional structure with rows and columns.
-However, the general form of a data table is `DT[i, j, by]`.
+The general syntax of a data table is `DT[i, j, by]`.
 It provides three arguments in that order: `rows`, `columns`, and `groups`.

 To get started, install and load the `data.table` package: